Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 I wouldn’t advise driving anywhere because it’ll damage your transmission.
 Yes, you might get away with a quick trip to the mechanic, but I don’t condone risking it.

-Overfilling your transmission can be easily remedied at home.
-You might need help from a mechanically-minded friend, though.
+Overfilling your transmission can be readily remedied at home.
+You might need help from a mechanically-adept friend, though.

-Here are two methods you could try if you know what you’re doing.
+Here are two techniques you could try if you know what you’re doing.

 1. Transmission Drain Plug